 - Event: The event layer is the lowest of the 4 layers.
 When AbuseHQ receives an abuse report it automatically extracts events and clusters these events in a case.
 Without events, there can’t be a case.
 This allows you to easily see how many events are associated with each case, helping you understand the threat.

 - Case: The second-lowest layer is a case.
 Cases organize all of the events that are extracted from an abuse report.
 Most of the work your agents will do will revolve around cases.

 - AbuseHQ will automatically create cases and attach related events allowing agents to see the full context and allowing them to resolve cases faster.

-- Contract (optional): As we move higher in the hierarchy, this is clustering level for cases, within AbuseHQ.
+- Contract (optional): As we move higher in the hierarchy, this is the clustering level for cases, within AbuseHQ.
 This layer allows you to organize cases associated with a specific customer resource (mta, web hosting, bandwidth, etc), contract (mobile, internet, etc), campaign, or any other sub-layer you can think of.
-This optional layer, simply adds an additional layer of organization, to help you perform a high-level analysis of related to a group of cases.
+This optional layer, simply adds an additional layer of organization, to help you perform a high-level analysis of the related case groups.

 - Subscriber: This is the highest layer of the AbuseHQ data structure, allowing you to group all cases related to a specific subscriber.
-This allows every case to be associated to subscriber making it easier for your agents to work through cases with historical context and faster.
+This allows every case to be associated with subscribers making it easier for your agents to work through cases with historical context and faster.

 To view more technical documentation on data structure, visit our Knowledge Base.

 See also: Security Solutions To Network Abuse And Harassment: AbuseHQ

 Clear structured, automated organization makes abuse data understandable and AbuseHQ easy to use